Fast Invest Review

 Broad diversification is important, however, you should know where you invest your money into.

-In case of Fast Invest, you can't really tell which makes investing on this platform so risky.
+In the case of Fast Invest, you can't really tell which makes investing on this platform so risky.

 Is Fast Invest Safe?